Sweetheart Cherry Tree

 Site and Soil: Cherries like 1/2 day to full sun and well-drained soil.

-Hardiness: Sweetheart Cherry is hardy to about minus 20° F. or below.
+Hardiness: Hardy to about minus 20° F or below.

 Bearing Age: 2 – 3 years after planting.